nkovalenko93/sequelize-stream/README.md

 node-sequelize-stream is a library allowing to stream data with sequelize.

-To have "findAllWithStream" in your models:
+To have "findAllWithStream" method in your models you need to pass your sequelize instance to `sequelizeStream` function:

 ```
 const sequelizeStream = require('node-sequelize-stream');